If you’ll soon be leaving Singapore, make sure you check off everything on this bucket list!

 11. Animal adventures

 Animal lovers, this is for you!
-We’re talking about the Zoo, Jurong Bird Park, River Safari, Night Safari, wetland reserves, monkey walks and more!
+We’re talking about the Singapore Zoo, Jurong Bird Park, River Wonders Night Safari, wetland reserves, monkey walks and more!
 Click here for The Sassy Mama Guide to the best animal adventures in Singapore.

 12, Culture up at the Museums

 13. Soak up the vibe in Chinatown

 Comprising five of Singapore’s main districts, colourful and vibrant Chinatown is a must-do on the bucket list.
 Whether you’re buying authentic Chinese artefacts, looking for delish roast pork goodies, unwinding over drinks or exploring the rich culture.

 14. Take a Trishaw ride